alexanderbr0wn/SoutheastCon_2026_HW/COMPETITION.md

 # IEEE SoutheastCon 2026 Hardware Competition

 ## Overview
-The **IEEE SoutheastCon 2026 Hardware Competition** requires teams to build fully autonomous robots to complete a variety of tasks.
-The robot must meet specific size and weight constraints and operate within a 3-minute time limit.
+The **IEEE SoutheastCon 2026 Hardware Competition** challenges teams to build fully autonomous robots capable of performing a range of tasks on a competition board.
+The tasks involve navigation, object manipulation, and signal communication.
+The objective is to complete the tasks within a 3-minute time limit while adhering to strict robot specifications regarding size, weight, and autonomy.

 ### Tasks Breakdown
-1. **Restore Antenna Power**: Press a button, rotate a crank, enter a keypad sequence, and remove an object.
+1. **Rescue Astro-jedi-ducks**:
+   - There are 6 ducks placed throughout the board.
+One is always located on top of an antenna, and the other 5 are randomly distributed.
+All ducks must be returned to the Echo Base to score points.

+2. **Establish Communication with the Death Star**:
+   - Teams must establish communication with the Death Star via a photodiode mounted on its surface.

+3. **Restore Antenna Power**:
+   - Four antennas are scattered across the board.
+Each antenna has a unique mechanism (e.g., pressing buttons, rotating a crank, or entering a code) to restore its power and activate an LED on top of the antenna.

+4. **Signal Communication**:
-2. **Signal Communication**: Detect and transmit color signals from antennas to the Death Star.
+   - After restoring power, teams must detect the LED color on each antenna and transmit the correct color to the Death Star.

-3. **Object Identification**: Rescue six Astro-jedi-ducks and return them to a specific location.
-4. **Autonomous Navigation**: Navigate the environment while completing tasks and avoiding obstacles.
+### General Vehicle Requirements
+- The robot must fit within a 12"x12"x12" starting area and weigh no more than 25 lbs.
+- Teams may use a micro UAV (maximum weight 0.55 lbs) alongside the robot, but both vehicles must begin as a single unit.
+- The robot must be fully autonomous, and safety features (like an emergency stop) are highly recommended.
+- Teams are encouraged to decorate their robots according to the conference theme.

+### Additional Vehicle Specifications
+- The robot may extend arms or appendages to perform tasks but must fit within the initial 12"x12"x12" size restriction.
+- The robot and any UAV units must not move outside of the netted playing field.
+- No explosive, pyrotechnic, toxic, or corrosive materials are allowed.

+## Board Design and Zones
+The board consists of several distinct zones:
+1. **Area #1 (Lower Left)**: Features Antenna #1 and the Lunar Landing Area (where Astro-jedi-ducks must be placed).
+2. **Area #2 (Upper Left)**: Contains Antenna #4 and the starting area.
+3. **Area #3 (Right Side)**: Largest area, with Antenna #2 and three ducks.
+4. **Area #4 (Red Zone)**: Features a crater with Antenna #3 and one duck.

+Each area has its own specific tasks and obstacles.

+### Antenna Tasks
+1. **Antenna #1** (Button Task): Press a button 3 times to restore power.
+2. **Antenna #2** (Crank Task): Rotate a crank 360 degrees to restore power.
+3. **Antenna #3** (Pressure Plate Task): Remove an Astro-jedi-duck from the plate to restore power.
+4. **Antenna #4** (Keypad Task): Enter the code "73738#" on the keypad to restore power.

-### Scoring Breakdown
+## Scoring Breakdown

 | Task                                       | Points Per Task | Maximum Points |
 |--------------------------------------------|----------------|----------------|